 The restoration of the State Apartments brings alive how the original rooms would have looked and have arguably improved the visitor experience.

-It was this this disastrous fire that led to the opening of the State Rooms at Buckingham Palace as the Queen had agreed to fund 70% of the restoration costs.
+It was this this disastrous fire that led to the opening of the State Rooms at Buckingham Palace as Her Majesty The Queen had agreed to fund 70% of the restoration costs.